 Sarah Richardson - Level 2 Kayak Guide

 2018 is Sarah's ninth season guiding with Kingfisher.
-A level 2 guide with the SKGABC, she spent her childhood reading National Geographic and exploring the forests of southern Vancouver Island, fostering a passion for the natural world.
+She spent her childhood reading National Geographic and exploring the forests of southern Vancouver Island, fostering a passion for the natural world.
 Since completing her studies, Sarah has worked in a variety of capacities related to the environment, including whale watching naturalist, bird bander, coastal biomapper, dockside fisheries monitor, municipal kitchen waste program coordinator, and ENGO administrator.

 Sarah completed a BSc in Geography and Environmental Studies from the University of Victoria, and as well as certificates in garden design and landscape horticulture.
 During the off season, you can find her puttering in the gardens of greater Vancouver, attempting to perfect her French skills, or adding more stamps to her passport.

 Sarah is a Level 2 guide with the Sea Kayak Guides Alliance of BC.
 Sarah speaks conversational French.